 - full-time and part-time students off campus (e.g., online, distance or Port Macquarie campus) - $214 per year

-Once you accept your offer you will be required to pay a deposit fee (currently $6,500AUD).
-This will be used as payment toward the cost of your tuition fees for your first semester of study with the University.
+Once you accept your offer you will be required to pay a deposit fee.
+This will be used as payment for the cost of your tuition fees for your first semester of study with the University.
 Find out about refunds of the international deposit fee.

 This fee does not apply to international students who study with GradSchool.